 Milltrust has 21 institutional clients and including sovereign funds and corporate and local authority pension funds.

-In 2015, Mr Hopkins launched EICM, a dedicated private wealth initiative in Singapore serving his own family and that of other Singapore-based and global entrepreneurs.
+In 2015, Simon launched EICM, a dedicated private wealth initiative in Singapore serving his own family and that of other Singapore-based and global entrepreneurs.

-EICM leverages the international reach of Mr Hopkins and his team to deliver a unique multi-family wealth management service.
+EICM leverages the international reach of Simon and his team to deliver a unique multi-family wealth management service.

-In 2017, Mr Hopkins completed the FT Non-Executive Director Post-graduate Diploma in Hong Kong.
+In 2017, Simon completed the FT Non-Executive Director Post-graduate Diploma in Hong Kong.

-Today, Mr Hopkins serves as a director of Swallowcourt, a UK care provider, Xoomtrip, a Gulf-based travel agent, Roslin Technologies (University of Edinburgh), and is a member of NUS Medicine International Council.
+Today, Simon serves as a director of Swallowcourt, a healthcare business, Xoomtrip, a GCC-based online travel agent, and Roslin Technologies (University of Edinburgh).
+He serves as a member of NUS Medicine International Council (NIC) and chairs Singapore-based investment firm, Milltrust Ventures.

 He sits on the Board of Directors of the Milltrust International Managed Investments ICAV which comprises the British Innovation Fund, the Milltrust Global Emerging Markets Fund, the MAI Buy & Lease Australia & New Zealand Funds, and the Climate Impact Asia Fund, an equity impact fund launched in collaboration with WWF Hong Kong, which backs companies that provide a positive impact with respect to the global threat of climate change and our environmental footprint.